Carlik Jones: Dallas Mavericks (2021)

 On December 23, 2021, Jones signed a 10-day contract with the Mavericks.
 Jones appeared in 3 games for Dallas, averaging 1 rebound and 1.7 assists in 6.4 minutes per game.

 Denver Nuggets (2022)

 On January 1, 2022, upon the completion of his 10-day contract with Dallas, Jones signed another 10-day contract with the Denver Nuggets.

 Return to the Texas Legends (2022)

 On January 11, 2022, Jones was reacquired by the Texas Legends.

 Windy City Bulls (2022)

 On September 26, 2022, Jones signed with the Chicago Bulls.

-On October 23, 2022, Jones joined the Windy City Bulls training camp roster.
+On October 23, 2022, he joined the training camp roster of their NBA G-League affiliate, the Windy City Bulls.

-Chicago Bulls (2022–present)
+Chicago Bulls (2022–2023)

 On December 16, 2022, Jones signed a two-way contract with the Chicago Bulls.
 He was named to the G League's inaugural Next Up Game for the 2022–23 season.
-On March 3, 2023, Jones' deal was converted to a standard NBA contract by the Bulls.
+On March 3, 2023, Jones' deal was converted to a standard NBA contract by the Bulls and on April 5, he was named NBA G League Most Valuable Player.

+On October 20, 2023, Jones was waived by the Bulls, just prior to the start of the 2023–24 season.

+Zhejiang Golden Bulls (2023–2024)

+On November 1, 2023, Jones signed with the Zhejiang Golden Bulls of the Chinese Basketball Association.

+Partizan (2024–present)

+On August 20, 2024, Jones signed with Partizan Mozzart Bet of the ABA League, Basketball League of Serbia (KLS) and the EuroLeague.
+Over 34 EuroLeague games, Jones averaged 14.1 points, 5.4 assists and 3.2 rebounds on 46.1% shooting from the field.
+During the 2024–25 season, Partizan managed to lift the record eighth ABA League championship, and the Serbian League championship, the first one after 11 seasons.

+National team career

+Jones was naturalized to play for the South Sudan national team.
+He joined the team for the 2023 FIBA Basketball World Cup, where the country made its first FIBA World Cup appearance.
+He recorded 35 points, 11 rebounds, and six assists in his FIBA World Cup debut against Puerto Rico.
+On July 20, 2024, Jones recorded a triple double in an exhibition game prior to the 2024 Olympics, when he had 15 points, 11 rebounds, and 11 assists in a 100–101 loss to the United States.
+He became the first player to record a triple double in a game against the United States.